 What is Pupil Premium?

-Pupil Premium was introduced in 2011 to help schools to further support the children of low income families.
-Children who are entitled to Free School Meals (FSM) either currently or in the past six years (known as the Ever6 FSM measure), attract additional funding to the School (£1345 per eligible pupil for 2020/21).
+Pupil Premium was introduced to help schools further support the children of low income families.
+Children who are entitled to Free School Meals (FSM) attract additional funding to the School (£1455 per eligible pupil for 2023/24).
 Each year we encourage eligible parents to apply for Pupil Premium support.
 Doing so brings additional funds into school to support your child.
 There is no stigma attached to applying for this funding and other families will not be aware that you have done so.

-The additional money that comes into school for eligible pupils can be used to fund 1:1 tuition after school and can be used to pay for all day and residential trips, school clubs as well as fund school uniform and even school shoes and a winter coat.
+The additional money that comes into school for eligible pupils can be used to fund small group tuition (normally) after school and can also be used to pay for day and residential trips, school clubs as well as fund school uniform, school shoes and a winter coat.

-Prior to April 2018, children qualified for free school meals – and accordingly pupil premium – if you received any of the following benefits:
+Children will qualify for FSM (Free School Meals) and accordingly pupil premium – if you receive any of the following benefits: